George-Miavitz/AirportWeatherAPP/AirportWeatherAppAPI/README.md

 ### Page 2 - User Page (Dynamic)
 -  Enables Users to Access their account and see their information.
 -  Dynamic Page: Uses UserEmailUpdate API to allow update their email.
+(Taylor Miavitz)

 ### Page 3 - Feedback Page (Dynamic)
 -  Allows each user to leave feedback on the web application.
 Also, view other feedback items from other users.
 -  Dynamic Page: Uses GetFeedbackByUserID to search by User's ID retrieving that users feedback items.
+(Taylor Miavitz)

 ### Page 4 - Alert Page (Dynamic)
 -  Allows for admins or top level users to prompt a immediate notice for severe weather.